hadcomfort/mandelbrot_explorer/README.md

 With the generosity of true masters, the Iteration Monks invite you to join their sacred meditation, teaching you with infinite patience to feel the pulse of computation that flows through all things in this realm like the very lifeblood of existence.
 As you sit with them in contemplative silence, surrounded by the cathedral glory of crystallized mathematics, you begin to perceive the deeper rhythms of mathematical existence - the way equations breathe with the rhythm of cosmic lungs, the way algorithms dream dreams more vivid than any mortal imagination could conceive, the way infinite complexity emerges from perfect simplicity like flowers blooming from seeds of pure thought.

 ## The Time Streams

-*[Written in flowing, stream-of-consciousness style with temporal fluidity]*

 Time here... doesn't... flow... like... rivers... in... your... world... no... no... no... instead... it... spirals... loops... eddies... swirls... back... forward... sideways... through... dimensions... that... fold... upon... themselves... creating... temporal... eddies... where... past... discoveries... dance... with... future... insights... in... eternal... choreography... of... knowledge... flowing... flowing... always... flowing... but... never... in... straight... lines... because... straight... lines... are... for... worlds... that... haven't... learned... to... dream... in... mathematical... spirals...